ThePoptartCrpr/jscord/README.md

 </div>

 # jscord
-A versatile, straightforward [node.js](https://nodejs.org) library for Discord.
+jscord is a versatile, straightforward [node.js](https://nodejs.org) library for Discord.

 ## Links
 * [Documentation](https://jscord.js.org/)
 * [GitHub](https://github.com/ThePoptartCrpr/jscord)

+## Installation
+Like any npm package, you need to have [node.js](https://nodejs.org) installed.

+Then, from the command line in your project's directory, run the following: `npm install jscord` You're all set!
+Make sure to read the documentation above if you're ever confused.